tiptenbrink/psqlsync/README.md

   -h, --help            show this help message and exit --action action       'list' (backups), 'list_dbs' (available dbs), 'restore' (requires --time), 'backup' --time YYYYMMdd-HHmmss
                         Time to use for restore (show with --action list).
 If unique, will smart match.
-(If there's just one backup matching YYYMM, providing that is enough) --dest-db dest_db     Name of the new restored database --verbose VERBOSE     Verbose output
+(If there's just one backup matching YYYMM, providing that is enough) --dest-db dest_db     Name of the new restored database --verbose             Verbose output
-  --config CONFIG       Database configuration file path (.toml)
+  --config CONFIG       Database configuration file path (.toml) --prompt-pass         Show a password prompt instead of the password defined in the config.
 ```

-### From Python
+### Run programmatically

 The `backup` and `restore` action have been seperated into easily callable Python functions in `psqlsync.actions`.
 You can import this module and call these functions from your Python code.